tiffanyqi/table-for-two/README.md

 - Runs a thing at 3pm the day before
 - First pick are the newer Mixpanel hires
 - Check for:
+    - If a user is currently accepting matches
 	- Only if fits their frequency of 1x/wk (V2 will be programmatic)
 	- People who are available at the same time
 	- Are in a different department